 FUN FACT: On Amazon’s marketplace, nearly half of the top sellers are China-direct manufacturers.

-Amazon’s “consumer-first” focus means that the lowest priced items will surface higher in search results.
+The lowest priced items will always surface higher in search results, because Amazon is “buyer-first.”

-The lowest priced item does not correlate to a higher search placement.
+The lowest priced item does not always mean a higher placement in search results.

-A product could be priced the lowest but have poor listing performance metrics which will always hinder search population.
-Remember that Amazon’s main priority is happy customers, not selling them the lowest priced item that will lead to poor customer satisfaction.
+A product could be priced the lowest but have poor listing performance metrics, for which it will get dinged.
+Amazon’s main priority is customer satisfaction, which can mean a lot of things.
+It doesn’t necessarily try to sell them the lowest priced item.

 This is not the same, of course, as winning the Buy Box because most consumers are price-conscious, and many won’t take time to read reviews.
 If you’re otherwise hitting all the other metrics used in the algorithm at a reasonably high mark, you can deploy repricing software to make sure you’re offering the most competitive prices at any given moment in the day.